Ye Olde Man & Scythe: Architecture

 The inn has a timber frame and a slate roof.
 The building, which houses both a public house and a shop, features a four-window range with gables at each end.
 The two-storey public house occupies the central range and the right-hand gable, which includes canted bay windows on both floors.
 A round-arched doorway leads into the public house, with a three-light window to its left.
 On the first floor are two casement windows.
 The ground floor window frames and leaded windows date from the early 20th century, while the doorway is older.
 An entry to the yard separates the pub from the shop.
 The shop front in the left-hand gable has a doorway beside a canted oriel window, with a two-light mullioned and transomed window above.
 The shop front appears to date from the early 19th century.

+Interior

+The small room at the front right, reached by a step, has a plain wooden floor with fixed seating around the bay window and along the other walls.
+The exterior windows have leaded glass with bell‑pushes and a shield motif.
+The rear right room, also reached by a step, has a bare wooden floor and older fixed seating around most of the space.
+Bell‑pushes are set in a panel above, and the room has an ornate plaster ceiling.